Simon studies with Maureen Scott.

 The Courage of a Dreamer (debut solo album)

-The Spark Of Creation (Marjory Watson’s debut album – Musical Director, arranger, pianist, solo and backing vocalist)
+The Spark Of Creation (Marjory Watson’s debut album – Music Director, arranger, pianist, solo and backing vocalist)

 Selections from Sondheim’s Marry Me A Little, and Maltby & Shire’s Closer Than Ever with brand new orchestrations (solo vocalist)